 It is then soaked in water – fun fact: green coffee bean typically has been dried down to about 9%-13% moisture level.
 In order to make the process more efficient, the green coffee needs a higher moisture level, thus it is soaked and the seeds end up twice their size (think about a sponge…a dry sponge doesn’t absorb water as readily, but a damp sponge will soak up completely).

 These seeds are then immersed in Green Coffee Extract (GCE) which contains no caffeine.
 The chemical makeup of the GCE and the green coffee seeds are so close, that the only difference is that caffeine – nature desires balance, so through osmosis some of the caffeine naturally moves from the seeds into the GCE.

 Once saturated with caffeine, this green coffee extract is passed through carbon filters – which Swiss Water has designed to specifically catch the caffeine molecule.
-Completely caffeine free green coffee extract comes out the other end, and is then passed back through.
+The completely caffeine free green coffee extract comes out the other end and is then passed back through.